inspiredminds/contao-personio/README.md

 }
 ```

-The name of the field must match the internal name of the custom attribute.
+The name of the field must match Personio's internal name of the custom attribute.

 ### Form Generator